Kenny Wax: Awards and appointments

 His production of Once on This Island won Best New Musical at the 1995 Laurence Olivier Awards.
-His productions of Hetty Feather, Room on the Broom and The Tiger Who Came To Tea have also received nominations for the Laurence Olivier Award for Best Entertainment.
+His productions of Hetty Feather, Room on the Broom, and The Tiger Who Came To Tea have also received nominations for the Laurence Olivier Award for Best Entertainment.
 His production of Wonderful Town won the Manchester Evening News Award for Best Production 2014.

-He was appointed president of the Society of London Theatre in June 2017.
-He listed 16th in the Stage 100, the industry newspaper's list reflecting the 100 most influential people working in the theatre and performing arts industry as well as being shortlisted by the Stage as Producer of the Year.
-He also sits on the board of the League of Independent Producers.
+Wax was appointed president of the Society of London Theatre in June 2017.
+He listed 16th in The Stage 100, the industry newspaper's list reflecting the 100 most influential people working in the theatre and performing arts industry, and was also shortlisted by The Stage as Producer of the Year.
+He is on the board of the League of Independent Producers.